...

 In 1975, when Mykhailo Frantsuzov started his studies at the Lviv Polytechnic Institute, he joined the "Semaphore" club at the House of Culture of Railway Workers (the so-called Rox).
 There, they studied photography and promoted amateur photograaphy.
 Later, along with fellow architects, he founded a group of amateur photographers Vezha ("Tower").
 It was housed in the building of the Union of Architects — in the Gunpowder Tower on Pidvalna Street.
 The group organized exhibitions, all over the Soviet cities, and internationally.
 In the Soviet Union, photography was supposed to be social in the first place, to "reflect the anxiety and concerns of the compatriots, to record industrial and everyday relations of people, to show a human being of the "real socialism" epoch, without excessive embellishment" (Myronenko, 2009, 382).
 The Vezha's exhibition activities went beyond the limits of socialist realism.
 In 1984, her activities were criticized for being "formalist" and "apolitical", while Frantsuzov was dismissed from the executive position.

 According to Alisa Lozhkina, curator at Mystetskyi Arsenal, the 1980s was the period to certainly have two parallel kinds of art — official and alternative (Lozhkina, 2017).
 Works by Mykhaio Frantsuzov refer to the latter.
 He was detached from social themes, deep in his own poetics; he was not interested in reporting about the pressing social issues.
-Contrariwise, he explores the pictorial principles of photographic footage, the correlation of forms and angles, the balance of diagonals; he operates with visual aspects of photography — the approach is alien to social realism art doctrine (Myronenko, 2009, 383).
+Contrariwise, he explored the pictorial principles of photographic footage, the correlation of forms and angles, the balance of diagonals; he operated with visual aspects of photography — the approach is alien to social realism art doctrine (Myronenko, 2009, 383).
 Halyna Khorunzha states that the photographer created his own language where he combined the experiments with the composition and with the techniques (Khorunzha, 2017).
 Because he was unable to shoot in color, he used the technique of coloring the black-and-white shots and created the aniline photos.
 Frantsuzov used it for laconic accents (Lytvynenko, 2017).

 Mykhailo Frantsuzov belonged to the so-called "Aksinin circle."
 It was a creative community of non-conformists, intellectuals, and artists that developed around a graphic artist Oleksandr Aksinin.
 As part of this community, Frantsuzov documented Lviv and its events of the late 1980s and early 1990s.
 In the series of portrait photos taken in the 1980s, you can see by far all the bohemian community of the city of those times.
 Many of the photos have been lost since the author treated them as the daily method of fine-tuning his craft, and he did not treat them as art pieces (Hleba, 2018).